 Previously, were some flickers of hope about a New York to London “air bridge” that would restore flight routes between those two cities without a quarantine, thanks to rapid testing.
 We would caution against too much hope about this–there had been rumors of a travel bridge between the UK and US, but those have been quiet for months.

 The same proclamation that bans travel to the United States from the United Kingdom and Ireland also applies to the European Schengen area.
 That means no one will be completing any Chateau to Castle challenges anytime soon.

 This ban includes Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 It is presently unclear when and how this travel ban will be lifted–it could occur on a country-by-country basis, or a blanket proclamation.
-At this point, it is not expected to occur until Spring 2021 at the earliest.
+At this point, it is not expected to occur until Summer 2021 at the earliest.

 In addition to United States-issued travel bans regarding arrival, Australians are restricted from traveling overseas.
 Exceptions exist for New Zealand and other countries that have the pandemic under control; the United States is not one such exception.